 - stands in the last age class or older

-- stands of the penultimate age class, in the case of significantly disturbed normal (balanced) proportion of age-classes within the area
+- stands of the penultimate age class, in the case of significantly disturbed i.e. non-uniform proportion of age-classes within the area

 - stands of poor quality and health status

-This described modeling approach reflects the management practice in Croatia used in the reference period (as well as before and after the reference period) which aims at achieving normal distribution of stands by age with respect to the stand area.
-The example of pedunculate oak age-class distribution in different points of time (2000, 2009, 2016 and 2025) compared with normal age class distribution (balanced, prescribed) is presented in Figure 4.3-1 to Figure 4.3-4 below.
+This described modelling approach reflects the management practices in Croatia used in the reference period (as well as before and after the reference period) which aim at achieving uniform distribution of stands by age with respect to the stand area.
+Information on age class distribution for each defined stratum of even aged forests in different points in time (2000, 2009, 2016, 2025 and 2055) as well as aggregated on national level are presented in Figure 4.3-1 to Figure 4.3-7 below.